SAP-docs/preview.developer.concur.com/PULLMERGE.md

 ### Windows

-There are various ways to install `git` on `windows`, but the recommended way would be to install `git bash`, which provides the `git` command line tool inside a `bash` terminal on windows.  https://gitforwindows.org/
+There are various ways to install `git` on `Windows`, but the recommended way would be to install `git bash`, which provides the `git` command line tool inside a `bash` terminal on Windows.  https://gitforwindows.org/

 ## Workflow

 This workflow uses a local clone of the `developer.concur.com` repository where changes can be pulled from the `preview.developer.concur.com` repository and merged into a branch, before pushing that branch to github to generate a `pull request`.

 The `main` branch on both `developer.concur.com` and `preview.developer.concur.com` are protected against direct merges.
 Only pull requests from another branch are allowed, and those pull requests must be reviewed by a contributor other than the `author`.
-(Administrators can merge PRs without reviews if needed, but this is recommended only under exceptional circumstances.)
+> Administrators can merge PRs without reviews if needed, but this is recommended only under exceptional circumstances.

 ## Initial setup (do this once)